kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

-To solve this problem - we propose that although users are allowed to reduce size of their PVC (as long as requested size >= `pvc.Status.Capacity`), quota calculation will use `max(pvc.Spec.Capacity, pvc.Status.AllocatedResources)` and reduction in `pvc.Status.AllocatedResources` is only done by resize-controller after verifying volume size using `GET_VOLUME` csi RPC call.
+To solve this problem - we propose that although users are allowed to reduce size of their PVC (as long as requested size >= `pvc.Status.Capacity`), quota calculation will use `max(pvc.Spec.Capacity, pvc.Status.AllocatedResources)` and reduction in `pvc.Status.AllocatedResources` is only done by resize-controller after verifying volume size using `ControllerGetVolume` csi RPC call.

 ### Goals